 - Spark Gap: 0.8mm

 Introduced late in 1982, this engine was already developed by the time the 3T the preceded it was introduced.
 Meant mainly as Toyota's racing engine, it remains popular for that purpose.
 It powered the company's first Group B and World Rally Championship cars.
 It has larger displacement (5mm increased bore for 2,090cc in all), which FIA rules converted to 2,926cc, meant more power output for the larger race-going Celica.

 The 4T-GTE utilized a KKK/K27 turbocharger, electronic fuel injection, and the twin spark of its 3T brother.
 Toyota only built 228 of these engines themselves, all used in both rally and road going racers in the early 1980s.
 The Celica Twincam Turbo TA64 GT-TS is car most associated with these engines, but the Celica IMSA GTO and several 84C, 85C, and 86C platforms also used this engine.
 The Eagle Mk I had a 4T-GTE as well.
 Variants of this engine also included some with additional numbered designations, such as the 151E and 100E, which had modified valve and spark configurations.

 The TR Series

 The TR Series of engines are mainly commercial-grade engines appearing in truck applications globally.
 The TR Series first appeared in 2004 and has been in several vehicles, including the Innova, Hilux, Dyna, Land Cruiser, Tacoma, and 4Runner.
-Their first use in North America was with the second-generation 2TR-FE, which powered some models of the Tacoma and 4Runner in 2010.
+Their first use in North America was with the 2TR-FE, which powered some models of the Tacoma beginning in 2005, and the 4Runner in 2010.